-As of December 31, 2020, the following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Company:
+As of December 31, 2020, the following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group:

-Loans to other parties:
+(i) Loans to other parties:

-Highest balance Colla nteral

-of financing to other parties Actual usage amount interest rates of fund financing amount for business Reasons for Individual Maximum limit of
+Highest balance Colla ateral Name of Name of Account Related of financing to other parties during the Ending Actual usage amount during the Range of interest rates during the Purposes of fund financing for the Transaction amount for business between two Reasons for short-term Allowance Individual funding Maximum limit of fund Number borrower name party period balance period period borrower parties for bad debt Item Value loan limits 0 The Lianyungang Other Yes 68,613 - - - % 2 - Operating - - 240,534 962,135 accounts receivable turnover 1 Finance ding (H.K.)
+Other accounts receivable Yes 121,894 121,894 85,440 1.80 % 2 Operating turnover - - 782,668 782,668

-Name of Name of Account Related during the Ending during the during the for the between two funding fund

-Number lender borrower name party period balance period period borrower parties financing for bad debt Item Value loan limits financing

-0 The Lianyungang Other Yes 68,613 - - - % 2 - Operating - - 240,534 962,135

-Company Rongding receivables turnover 1 1

-' ' Metal Co.,

-Ltd.

-1 Gold Jiin Yeeh Other Yes 121,894 121,894 85,440 1.80 % 2 - Operating - - 782,668 782,668

-Finance ding (H.K.) receivables ĺ turnover

-Enterprises

-Ltd.

-- Note 1: The numbers filled in as follows: - 1.
-0 represents the Company. - 2.
-Subsidiaries are sorted in a numerical order starting from 1. - Note 2: Reference for the Nature loan column - The borrower has business contact with the creditor. - The borrower has short-term financial necessities. - Note 3: The total amount of loans to others shall not exceed 40% of the net worth of the Company.
+Note 1: The numbers filled in as follows:

+1. 0 represents the Company.

+2. Subsidiaries are sorted in a numerical order starting from 1.

+Note 2: Reference for the Nature loan column

+The borrower has business contact with the creditor.

+The borrower has short-term financial necessities.

+Note 3: The total amount of loans to others shall not exceed 40% of the net worth of the Company.
 The total amount for lending to any company shall not exceed 10% of the borrower's net worth.
-When Gold Finance Limited directly and indirectly reinvests 100% of its overseas subsidiaries and engages in fund loans, and the total amount for lending the borrower shall not exceed 100% of the net worth of Gold Finance Limited. - Note 4: The transaction had been eliminated in the consolidated financial statements
+When Gold Finance Limited directly and indirectly reinvests 100% of its overseas subsidiaries and engages in fund loans, and the total amount for lending the borrower shall not exceed 100% of the net worth of Gold Finance Limited.

+Note 4: The transaction had been eliminated in the consolidated financial statements.